 - Special Expenses Which The CICA Could Award

 - CICA Payout Amounts Awarded For The Loss Of Earnings

 - Could The CICA Withhold Or Reduce My Settlement?

 - Appealing A Criminal Injuries Compensation Authority Decision

-- No Win No Fee Criminal Injury Claims
+- Make A No Win No Fee Criminal Injury Claim

 What Is The CICA?

 The Criminal Injuries Compensation Authority is an executive agency that is sponsored by the UK government.
 Based in Glasgow, they deal with over 30,000 claims each year and payout more than £130 million to victims of violent crime.